-After you have defined your brand values to communicate, compose them into a concise brand mission statement for your audience.
-Show your readers who you are, the people you care about, and how your brand can help them.
-You can also specify what your company does for your team and owners.
+After you have defined your brand values, the next step is to compose a concise brand mission statement for your audience.
+Show your readers who you are, what and who you care about, and how your brand can help.
+You can also specify what your company does to uplift its team.

 Content Marketing Institute is the leading global content marketing education and training organization (that’s who we are), teaching enterprise brands (that’s the audience we are creating content for) how to attract and retain customers through compelling, multi-channel storytelling (that’s how we are going to help them).

 Remember that your entire team must operate in alignment with these values.

 A well-defined mission statement shapes your brand’s culture and allows your audience to relate to your company, especially if those values are shared.

 Establish a Message Architecture

 To keep your communication aligned, a message architecture guides precisely what we say.

 A message architecture summarizes a brand’s prioritized communication goals in a shortlist of terms, phrases, or statements.
 Its primary goal is to allow all content creators in a company to deliver consistent messages across all types of content.

 A message architecture is an outline or hierarchy of communication goals that reflects a common vocabulary.